Dynamic-Capital/Dynamic-Capital/dynamic-capital-ton/contracts/README.md

 exposed by the master contract, so deploy it alongside the jetton and reuse the same multisig administrator when configuring the vault.

+For multisig governance or hybrid custody setups the repository now also tracks the canonical FunC implementation of wallet v5 used across Dynamic Capital TON deployments (`wallet_v5.fc`).
+The contract is imported as-is from the upstream reference implementation so auditors can diff it directly against validator tooling and the TON blockchain sources.

 ## Theme collection deployment

 The Theme Pass collection (`theme/theme_collection.tact`) is a TIP-4 compliant